zhuhongd/Technical-Interview-Prepare/README.md

 # Week 1 -> Week 2:

-In Week 1, learning how to use HashMap and HashSet lays the groundwork for implementing both two-pointer and sliding window techniques in Week 2.
-For example, in the problem "Longest Substring Without Repeating Characters", a HashSet is used to track characters in the current window.
-As you move the right pointer to expand the window, you check if the character already exists in the set.
-If it does, the left pointer is moved forward while removing characters from the set until the window becomes valid again.
-Without mastering HashSet usage in Week 1, this kind of logic would be hard to implement efficiently.

-Similarly, in problems like "Minimum Window Substring", HashMap is used to store the frequency of required characters.
-As you slide the window using two pointers, you compare the current window’s frequency map to the target map.
-This relies on the ability to count characters accurately and update counts dynamically — a skill practiced through Week 1’s hashmap-heavy problems like "Top K Frequent Elements".

-In short, Week 1 teaches you how to track occurrences and manage element presence quickly using hashing, which directly powers the logic behind when to expand or shrink the window in Week 2’s problems.
+Week 1 covers `HashSet`, `HashMap`, and frequency counting — all of which are essential for implementing Two Pointer and Sliding Window problems in Week 2.

+### Key Contributions from Week 1

+- **HashSet for Duplicate Detection**
+  - Used in sliding window problems like **Longest Substring Without Repeating Characters**
+  - Helps track which characters are currently in the window
+  - Supports constant-time checks for whether to shrink the window

+- **HashMap for Frequency Counting**
+  - Critical in problems like **Minimum Window Substring**
+  - Tracks how many times a character is required vs. how many times it appears in the current window
+  - Week 1's problem **Top K Frequent Elements** teaches you how to build and update frequency maps efficiently

+- **Big O and Hash-Based Thinking**
+  - Week 1 builds intuition for replacing O(n²) brute-force with O(n) hash-based approaches
+  - These optimizations are at the core of sliding window and two-pointer patterns

+### Summary

+Without Week 1’s practice in using hash structures to manage state, it would be difficult to efficiently implement pointer movement, window adjustments, and dynamic condition checks in Week 2.
+The data structures and logic learned in Week 1 are not just helpful — they are essential building blocks for mastering Week 2 techniques.